Ransomware Spotlight Report 2023 is live!

 Most ransomware gangs like REvil are going after organizations whose supply chain, if affected, can cause widespread panic and chaos.

-REvil has so far attacked the Telecom website of Sri Lanka, Fujifilm in Japan, and Sol Oriens, a nuclear weapons subcontractor to the US Department of Energy, just in the month of May 2021, and it will continue to go after critical entities that wouldn’t hesitate to pay the ransom.
+REvil has so far attacked the Telecom website of Sri Lanka, Fujifilm in Japan, and Sol Oriens, a nuclear weapons subcontractor to the US Department of Energy, just in the month of May 2021, and it will continue to go after critical entities that would not hesitate to pay the ransom.
 The latest in the spate of attacks by REvil is a cyberattack on Invenergy, a renewable energy company based in the US, and on Grupo Fleury, the largest medical diagnostics company in Brazil.
-A $5 Million ransom has been supposedly demanded in the latter.
+A $5 million ransom has been supposedly demanded in the latter.

 All about REvil